liferay/liferay-docs/user/articles/120-search/03-custom-filters.markdown

 Query Type is set to a type that doesn't require a field, such as _Regexp_.

 **Filter Value (text)**
-: For most filters, you'll need to enter a text value here that specifies the text to apply the filter on in the specified field (for example, set a _Match_ query to the text _street_ on the `title_en_US` field).
+: For most filters, you must enter a text value here that specifies the text to apply the filter on in the specified field (for example, set a _Match_ query to the text _street_ on the `title_en_US` field).
 Some Filter Query Types require special notation, as in the case of the _Regexp_ filter.